 Making room dividers work

 Essentially room dividers should go where walls would otherwise be.
 It might sound as if we’re stating the obvious, but a screen where it doesn’t feel as if it makes sense just doesn’t, well, make sense.
 Basically what you’re looking to achieve is a physical barrier – just not a solid one.
-There are many different ways to achieve this, from the simple-yet-stunning, to the more ornate and elaborate.
+There are many different ways to achieve this, from the simple-yet-stunning to the more ornate and elaborate.

-Here are 5 of Danielle’s favourites:
+Here are 5 of our favourites:

 Fireplace: Using a fireplace as the inspiration for a room divider gives you plenty of design scope, especially if you’re using a fireplace that looks good from all angles.
-Great for Contemporary or Industrial looks in particular, a fireplace in a room divider can be super-sculptural as well as super-functional.
+Great for Contemporary or Industrial looks, in particular, a fireplace in a room divider can be super-sculptural as well as super-functional.
 Maybe add a TV on one side?
 Create a concealed cupboard within a stud-wall structure and you can hide away all the ugly AV paraphernalia, along with the cable spaghetti.
 The result is neat, streamlined and uber-polished.
 Dress the room divider up with cladding, which can be anything from timber to polished plaster.

 Timber: Floor to ceiling timber slats can bring a divided space to life.
 Not only are you creating that all-important sense of separation, but also you’ll be inviting a beautiful play of light and shade that casts mesmerising patterns on walls and floors.
-Chunky timber posts in dark tones add a feeling of strength and solidity, while adding a visual diversion along the edge of the space.
+Chunky timber posts in dark tones add a feeling of strength and solidity while adding a visual diversion along the edge of the space.
 When it comes to choosing your timber, Tasmanian Oak takes a stain really well, enabling you to really customise your feature.

 Bricks: Room dividers that use exposed bricks in fab and funky ways bring an architectural quality to a space that’s difficult to ignore.
-Used inside or out, they can bring a rawness and texture to a space, making it feel grounded, earthy and purposeful.
-Masonry grill blocks, for example, laid in a brick-bond pattern give a sense of airiness and openness, while creating a screen in keeping with the Industrial or Mid-Century Modern styles.
+Used inside or out, they can bring a rawness and texture to space, making it feel grounded, earthy and purposeful.
+Masonry grill blocks, for example, laid in a brick bond pattern give a sense of airiness and openness, while creating a screen in keeping with the Industrial or Mid-Century Modern styles.

 Mirrors: Functional and fabulous, a mirror can become the focal point of a thoughtfully designed room divider.
 It’s an idea that works particularly well if you want to create a feeling of separation and privacy between a bedroom and an open-plan ensuite.
 A circular mirror suspended in a timber frame, for example, is a classic illustration of form and function.
 It also allows you to create a vanity area on the bathroom side, and a dressing table on the bedroom side.